cesarrodrig/learner_evaluator/README.md

 At the end, the outputs for the 3 prompts are shown at the same time, which we take to be an evaluation of a learner's performance in the platform.

+#### QA Feedback Loop

+We want to make sure every step of the model is generating or producing correct output, otherwise, the chain of steps we have will propagate errors.
+Also, any changes we make to the prompts can cause unexpected effects, so without tests, we might be causing performance regression.
+Furthermore, we want to create QA datasets that we test our prompts and models against.

+We use LangChain for this task, where we are able to see individual steps and debug where things might going wrong, and evaluate how a model is doing on a given prompt.
+It also allows us to look at existing runs and save inputs/outputs as part of a dataset.
+This way we can start building test datasets, that can be used to evaluate the chain.

+I provided a short example of how I would approach the testing in `scripts/quality_assurance.py`.
+I queried the records for the highest and lowest average scores of a learning unit and learner.
+I used those as low and high knowledge state examples and saved the outputs of the LLM, making sure they made sense.
+This dataset is evaluated and several metrics are taken.
+This is to ensure our prompt is well-built and the model correctly assess the performance of the student.

+In production, this would scale into a bigger test suite, where each step in the chain is tested.
+Specifically, the steps building a prompt and querying a model, as well as our retriever using the vector store.
+We would also have tests for the entire chain, where we test the Learner Evaluator with mock learners.

+#### Potential improvements

+1. Assert that the summarization of all learning units results returns a correct assessment.

 ### Bonus: Knowledge Graph

 Using the learning activity, learner details, and course descriptions, I populated a Knowledge Graph with different nodes and relations.
 This KG can be queried using regular english.
 Under the hood, it is using an LLM to build a Cypher query, which is then used on the KG, and the results are fed back again to the LLM for an answer.